Stellacore/peridetic/README.md

 	transformations still meet design precision limits until approximately below -5800[km] depths.

-	* Locations involving altitudes below -6300[km], still transform with sub[mm] precision (roundtrip consistency better than 100[um]).
-However, if this region is important to you, then you are working in a extremely specialized and novel domain that is not within scope here.
+	* Locations until altitudes below -6300[km], still transform with sub[mm] precision (roundtrip consistency better than 100[um]).
+However, if depths below this region are important to you, then you are working in a extremely specialized and novel domain that is not within scope here.

 * This implementation addresses standard geodetic coordinate conversions in which longitude/paralell angles are associated